-The International Falabella Miniature Horse Society also registered a number of non-Falabellas, finally closing it's doors after an investigation by the Advertising Standards Authority.
+The International Falabella Miniature Horse Society (IFMHS) also registered a number of non-Falabellas, finally closing it's doors after an investigation by the Advertising Standards Authority.

 We have the greatest of respect for all animal life.
-A part-bred Falabella or 'blend' is just as loveable as a Falabella and may look identical.
+A part-bred Falabella or 'blend' is just as loveable as a Falabella and may look very similar.

-It can have registration with a number of different societies and can enter many different classes at shows - there is no reason why a part-bred Falabella cannot become Supreme Champion at a show.....
+It can have registration with a number of different societies and can enter many different classes at shows - there is no reason why a part-bred Falabella cannot be Supreme Champion at a show.....

-Prior to her first Falabella imports, Lady Fisher had a miniature horse stud based on Shetland and British Spotted Ponies.
-Some of these were later crossed with the Falabella imports.
-Those Falabella imports were DNA tested for AMHA registration in the 1990's and this has been a useful tool in establishing the Falabella lines, some of which had found their way onto the registers of several unauthorised societies.
+Prior to her first Falabella imports, Lady Fisher had a miniature horse stud based on Shetland and British Spotted Ponies, some of which were later crossed with the Falabella imports.
+Those Falabella imports were DNA tested for AMHA registration in the 1990's and this has been a useful tool in establishing the Falabella lines.

 The family tree of a beautiful part-bred Falabella, Andrea 11 of Kilverstone, full brother to the famous Edwardo of Kilverstone.

 Many of Edwardo's progeny have been registered and sold as Falabellas, appearing on a number of un-authorised societies registers.

-Horses come under 'The Sale of Goods Act 1979' so if buyers discover they have been the subject of fraudulent marketing they should have legal rights in place to protect them.
+Horses come under 'The Sale of Goods Act 1979' so if buyers discover they have been the subject of fraudulent marketing there are legal rights in place to protect them.

 Foaled in 1993, Sabre was undoubtedly the first of the ultra quality true Arabian/thoroughbred type Falabellas.